-The parents appeal and request that an SRO affirm the IHO's September 15, 2022 findings of fact and decision that determined that the district failed to offer the student a FAPE for the 2022-23 school year, that the parents' unilateral placement of the student at iBrain was appropriate, and that equities favored the parents.
-However, the parents assert that the IHO erred in the September 15, 2022 decision by not awarding direct funding of tuition and related costs including transportation because the hearing record demonstrated that the parents lacked the financial resources to pay.
+The parent appeals and requests that an SRO affirm the IHO's September 15, 2022 findings of fact and decision that determined that the district failed to offer the student a FAPE for the 2022-23 school year, that the parent's unilateral placement of the student at iBrain was appropriate, and that equities favored the parent.
+However, the parent asserts that the IHO erred in the September 15, 2022 decision by not awarding direct funding of tuition and related costs including transportation because the hearing record demonstrated that the parent lacked the financial resources to pay.

-The parents further request that an SRO reverse the IHO's November 15, 2023 decision after remand that clarified that the district only had to pay for the costs of transporting the student for each day that the student used transportation services rather than the full amount that the parents incurred pursuant to a third-party transportation contract.
-The parents assert that the IHO erroneously reduced the award of the transportation costs notwithstanding the clear terms of the transportation contract and without any evidentiary basis.
-According to the parents, the IHO improperly shifted the burden to the parents to establish that the transportation contract was appropriate, and the hearing record lacked any evidence showing that the transportation contract was unreasonable or that the parents and third-party transportation provider canceled or amended the contract.
-The parents also argue that the IHO lacked any statutory authority to alter the terms of the transportation contract and that there is administrative and judicial case law authority for an IHO to award the full costs of transportation incurred pursuant to a third-party contract even if the services were not provided.
+The parent further requests that an SRO reverse the IHO's November 15, 2023 decision after remand that clarified that the district only had to pay for the costs of transporting the student for each day that the student used transportation services rather than the full amount that the parent incurred pursuant to a third-party transportation contract.
+The parent asserts that the IHO erroneously reduced the award of the transportation costs notwithstanding the clear terms of the transportation contract and without any evidentiary basis.
+According to the parent, the IHO improperly shifted the burden to the parent to establish that the transportation contract was appropriate, and the hearing record lacked any evidence showing that the transportation contract was unreasonable or that the parent and third-party transportation provider canceled or amended the contract.
+The parent also argues that the IHO lacked any statutory authority to alter the terms of the transportation contract and that there is administrative and judicial case law authority for an

+IHO to award the full costs of transportation incurred pursuant to a third-party contract even if the services were not provided.

-In its answer, the district asserts that direct funding of the unilateral placement is not warranted because it is beyond the scope of the federal court's remand in this instance and that the parents' appeal of the IHO's September 15, 2022 decision is untimely.
-As an alternative argument, the district alleges that the parents failed to demonstrate that they lacked the financial resources to pay for the student's tuition and related expenses.
-The district further requests that an SRO not disturb the IHO's November 15, 2023 decision after remand that clarified the transportation award for purposes of pendency.
-According to the district, the federal court's remand was limited to the IHO clarifying her pendency order with respect to the district's obligation to reimburse the parents' transportation costs and an SRO lacks any authority to review the IHO's decision after remand because the parents commenced their enforcement action of the pendency order in federal district court and therefore this matter is not properly before an SRO.
-As alternative arguments, the district contends that equitable considerations support its argument that the district should not be compelled to pay for services that were not actually rendered because to do so is unreasonable and could raise "legitimate concerns about waste, fraud, and abuse of public funds."
-The district also references recent judicial case law to support its position that it is improper for a parent to transfer liability under a transportation contract to a nonparty school district.
-The district requests that the parents' appeal be dismissed.
+In its answer, the district asserts that direct funding of the unilateral placement is not warranted because the parent failed to demonstrate that she lacked the financial resources to pay for the student's tuition and related expenses.
+The district further requests that an SRO not disturb the IHO's November 15, 2023 decision after remand, which clarified the transportation award.
+According to the district, equitable considerations support its argument that the district should not be compelled to pay for services that were not actually rendered.
+The district also argues that the parent's transportation contract is unreasonable and excessive.
+Finally, the district argues that the parent was not aggrieved with respect to some of the findings that the parent appealed.
+The district requests that the parent's appeal be dismissed.3